jackiehjm/stx-docs/doc/source/developer_resources/backup_restore.rst

         i.
 Unlock controller-0 and wait for it to boot.
 After unlock, you will see all nodes, including storage nodes, as offline.

         #.
+Applications should transition from `restore-requested` to
+           `applying` and make a final transition to `applied` state.
+If applications transition from `applying` to `restore-requested`
+           state, ensure there is network access and access to the Docker registry.
+The process is repeated once per minute until all applications are transitioned to the `applied` state.

+        #.
 Reinstall controller-1 and compute nodes (boot them from PXE, wait
            for them to become `online`).